OMaraLab/polyconstruct/polyconf_examples/README.md

-# PolyConf examples
+# PolyConf example scripts

-This folder contains several example scripts demonstrating the use of PolyConf.
+This folder contains several example scripts demonstrating the use of *PolyConf*.
 All the files you need to run these examples are contained within this folder.

+For detailed documentation of all PolyConf methods, please refer to the [PolyConstruct ReadTheDocs](https://polyconstruct.readthedocs.io/en/latest/index.html).

 ## Tutorial 01:  Building a linear polyethyleneimine polymer conformation using PolyConf

-The first tutorial is an example of how to make a linear 128 unit polyethyleneimine chain using `PolyConf`.
+The first tutorial is an example of how to make a linear 128 unit polyethyleneimine chain using *PolyConf*.
 It is contained in the file `01_build_PEI_linear.py`

 This tutorial showcases several approaches, including: